-North Carolina State University researchers led by Zheng li have developed a patch that the plants they can "wear" to continuously monitor for diseases or other discomforts, such as crop damage or extreme heat.
+North Carolina State University researchers led by Zheng li have developed a patch that the plant they can be “worn” to continually monitor for disease or other disruptions, such as crop damage or extreme heat.

 A green health sensor